 Bladder cancer may not have many symptoms.
-If you experience any of these symptoms, do not assume it is due to cancer.
-Most of these symptoms may be caused by other, less serious health conditions, such as urinary tract infections.
-If you have any of these symptoms, call your doctor for a diagnosis.
-Early treatment can improve outcomes for both cancer and infections.
+If you experience any symptoms, do not assume it is due to cancer.
+Many symptoms can be caused by other, less serious conditions, such as urinary tract infections.
+However, it is still important to discuss them with your doctor.
+Early detection and treatment improve outcomes for both cancer and other health conditions.

 Blood in the Urine